 Point of Interconnection and Point of Change of Ownership.
 The Point of Interconnection shall be at the point where [insert description of location].
 See Appendix A-[insert], which drawing is attached hereto and made part hereof.

 The Point of Change of Ownership shall be at the point where [insert description of location].
-See Appendix A – [insert], which drawing is attached hereto and made part hereof.
+See Appendix A-[insert], which drawing is attached hereto and made part hereof.

 If not located at the Point of Interconnection, the metering point(s) shall be located at: [insert location].

 Interconnection Customer’s Interconnection Facilities (including metering equipment).
 The Interconnection Customer shall construct [insert Interconnection Customer’s Interconnection Facilities].
-See Appendix A-[insert].
+See Appendix A-[insert], which drawing is attached hereto and made part hereof.

 Interconnecting Transmission Owner’s Interconnection Facilities (including metering equipment).
 The Interconnecting Transmission Owner shall construct [insert Interconnecting Transmission Owner’s Interconnection Facilities, including any Cluster Enabling Transmission Upgrades].
-See Appendix –[insert].
+See Appendix A-[insert], which drawing is attached hereto and made part hereof.

 Network Upgrades: